Strategic Communication, Bachelor of Science

 In addition to University Requirements:

-- At least 42 units of major requirements
+- At least 42 units of major requirements including at least 21 units of emphasis requirements

 - Up to 9 units of major prefix courses may be used to satisfy Liberal Studies requirements; these same courses may also be used to satisfy major requirements